port-labs/example-port-organization-data/README.md

 Log in to your Port account and create the following blueprints:

 ### User blueprint
-Create the project blueprint in Port [using this json file](./resources/user.json)
+Create the user blueprint in Port [using this json file](./resources/user.json)

 ### Team blueprint
-Create the repository blueprint in Port [using this json file](./resources/team.json)
+Create the team blueprint in Port [using this json file](./resources/team.json)

 ### Pre-requisites